ATEX-rated centrifugal exhaust fan with aluminium impeller on the Jitamitra shop floor

 What is the lead time, and do you performance-test before dispatch?

 Offer turnaround is 5 working days for standard duty (7-10 for high-spec or multi-zone).
 A standard paint-booth fan runs roughly 9-13 weeks order-to-dispatch — GA approval 2-3 weeks, manufacture, balance and paint 6-9 weeks, test and FAT 1 week.
-Every fan is performance-tested in-house to the AMCA 210 / ISO 5801 method on our 200 HP VFD test rig and dynamically balanced to ISO 21940 G6.3 (G2.5 / G1.0 on application).
+Every fan is performance-tested in-house to the IS 4894 / ISO 5801 / AMCA 210 method on our 200 HP VFD test rig and dynamically balanced to ISO 21940 G6.3 (G2.5 / G1.0 on application).
 You see the curve and the balance report before it leaves the floor.

 Across the range